Find out about how we are embedding sustainability in our students’ education.

 We are embedding sustainability in the education of all our students:

-All students will learn about sustainability within the context of their discipline throughout their programme.
+All students on taught degree courses will learn about sustainability within the context of their discipline throughout their programme.
 This will be specified in learning outcomes, and progress will be assessed.

 Learning will be underpinned by reference to the Sustainable Development Goals (SDGs).